JohannesVerherstraeten/XAI_RISE_Image_Classifier/README.md

+Note: this code is a quick proof of concept.

 # Pytorch classifier setup
 ## Setup using a new virtual environment
 Virtual environments in python are useful when you have multiple projects that each require different versions of the same packages.
 If you create a new virtual environment for a project, installations of packages in this environment will not be seen by other projects.
 In my case this was useful for installing multiple versions of the torchvision package.